We are carrying out valuations in this area.

 If you are thinking of selling, book a free, no obligation valuation with one of our valuing experts.

 With its double bay windows, large arched porch and balcony this is a distinctive and landmark house in the heart of this sought after village.
 An attractive and elegant 1930s four double bedroom detached home.
-Updated and maintained to a very high st
+Updated and maintained to a very high standard, where you can ‘move straight it’.

 An attractive and elegant 1930s four double bedroom detached village home.
 Accommodation includes four reception rooms; sitting room, family room, garden room, study, a kitchen/breakfast room, cloakroom and two bathrooms.
 Internal accommodation of approximately 2133 sq. ft.